soyersoyer/fmp4streamer/README.md

 # Roadmap
 - [x] Use V4L2 instead of raspivid
-- [ ] Adding AAC audio to the stream from ALSA/PipeWire
+- [ ] Adding AAC audio to the stream from ALSA
 - [ ] Support multiple cameras
 - [ ] Rewrite to c or Rust